Wilhelmina International (NASDAQ:WHLM) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of Wilhelmina International (NASDAQ:WHLM – Free Report) in a report issued on Monday morning.
-The brokerage issued a buy rating on the technology company’s stock.
+StockNews.com began coverage on shares of Wilhelmina International (NASDAQ:WHLM – Get Free Report) in a note issued to investors on Tuesday.
+The brokerage set a “buy” rating on the technology company’s stock.

 Hedge Funds Weigh In On Wilhelmina International

-A hedge fund recently bought a new stake in Wilhelmina International stock.
-Dimensional Fund Advisors LP purchased a new position in Wilhelmina International, Inc. (NASDAQ:WHLM – Free Report) during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm purchased 10,234 shares of the technology company’s stock, valued at approximately $41,000.
-Dimensional Fund Advisors LP owned 0.20% of Wilhelmina International as of its most recent filing with the Securities and Exchange Commission (SEC).
+An institutional investor recently raised its position in Wilhelmina International stock.
+Dimensional Fund Advisors LP boosted its stake in Wilhelmina International, Inc. (NASDAQ:WHLM – Free Report) by 41.3% during the 4th quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 14,457 shares of the technology company’s stock after acquiring an additional 4,223 shares during the period.
+Dimensional Fund Advisors LP owned 0.28% of Wilhelmina International worth $50,000 as of its most recent SEC filing.
 Institutional investors and hedge funds own 20.01% of the company’s stock.

 Wilhelmina International, Inc primarily engages in the fashion model management business.
 The company specializes in the representation and management of models, entertainers, athletes, and other talent to various clients, including retailers, designers, advertising agencies, print and electronic media and catalog companies.